Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 3.3 Diagnosis

-Diagnosis is made through exclusion diets, allergy tests or skin biopsies.
+Diagnosis is made through elimination diets, allergy tests, or skin biopsies.

 3.4 Treatment